-Effective October 1, 2006, the Board of Directors adopted revised director fees.
-Directors who are not employees of the Company each receive an annual retainer of \$8,000 (paid quarterly) and a fee of \$1,500 for each meeting attended.
+Effective July 1, 2011, the Board of Directors adopted revised director fees for both meetings of the full Board and for Audit Committee meetings, increasing the fee by \$250 per director per meeting.
+Retainer fees were not revised.
+Directors who are not employees of the Company each receive an annual retainer of \$8,000 (paid quarterly) and now receive a fee of \$1,750 for each Board meeting attended.
 Directors who are employees of the Company receive no separate compensation for their service as directors.
-Effective October 1, 2009, the Board of Directors adopted revised fees for Audit Committee members and Mr. Lawrence F. Maietta, as an adviser to the Committee.
-Each receives a retainer of \$750 per quarter.
+Audit Committee members and Mr. Lawrence F. Maietta, as an adviser to the Committee, each receives a retainer of \$750 per quarter.
 Mr. Arthur M. Dresner, the Committee Chairman, receives an additional \$250 per quarter.
-In addition, each receives a fee of \$1,250 for the Annual Audit Committee Meeting and \$750 for each quarterly meeting.
+In addition, each receives a fee of \$1,500 for the Annual Audit Committee Meeting and \$1,000 for each quarterly meeting.
 The Audit Committee Chairman, Mr. Arthur M. Dresner, receives an additional \$1,250 for the Annual Committee Meeting and an additional \$750 for each quarterly meeting.
 The Committee Secretary, Mr. Andrew A. Boccone, receives an additional \$250 for each meeting.

 Compensation Committee members each receive a fee of \$1,000 for each meeting attended.
 No fees are paid for Stock Option Committee meetings or for meetings of the independent directors.